 Due to their small size, maggots tend to be on the menu for many animals, including the rove beetle.
 Since they can remain in their soil stage for some time, they are used as food for beetles and other small insects.
-Their food typically includes waste, fruits and vegetables that have overripened, fermented substances, and plant/animal matter in a state of decay.
+Their food typically includes waste, fruits, and vegetables that have overripened, fermented substances, and plant/animal matter in a state of decay.
 Only in extreme cases do maggots ever feed on tissues involving something living.

 The only threats seem to be the potential for being eaten or killed off in pest control.
 However, no conservation efforts are being made to protect them due to the nuisance of the fly.

-Also known as grub, these animals are at the bottom of the food chain.
+Also known as grubs, these animals are at the bottom of the food chain.
 Many species of wild birds, foxes, raccoons, frogs, lizards, turtles, salamanders, and snakes.
 Amphibians will also eat maggots if the opportunity arises.

 Reproduction, Babies, and Lifespan

 Maggots are born from female flies.
 To get sperm from the male, the female will put her ovipositor into the male’s genital opening.
 The mating is not a quick process, taking up to two hours to get the highest number of useful sperm.
-Though they are not monogamous by choice, the short life cycle of the female fly (about 1 month) only leaves her enough time to mate with one partner.
+Although they are not monogamous by choice, the short life cycle of the female fly (about 1 month) leaves her only enough time to mate with one partner.
 The female lays about 500 to 2,000 eggs in her brief lifetime, though they are laid in batches of no more than 150 each time.

 Determining the number of maggots in the world is nearly impossible.
 There is no natural regulation for these baby flies in the world, and they appear in the thousands within a day of eggs being laid by the female.
 Their population is not typically appreciated among the people who encounter them, and there is no current conservation effort in favor of them.
-When you see the larva, your first thought is probably to call pest control.
+When you see a larva, your first thought is probably to call pest control.

 Maggot FAQs (Frequently Asked Questions)